 Skagen Conference 2016

-The Skagen Conference in 2016 will focus on how we might develop ‘transgressive methodology’ as a way to consider complexity of social contexts in the digital age.
-This workshop/meeting/retreat is intended for any professional researcher seeking to learn more about how to innovate in qualitative methods, particularly as these can be used to shift from description to intervention, or from objects of analysis to flows and layers of meaning through analysis.
+The Skagen Conference in 2016 focused on how we might develop ‘transgressive methodology’ as a way to consider complexity of social contexts in the digital age.
+This workshop/meeting/retreat invited professional researchers seeking to learn more about how to innovate in qualitative methods, particularly as these can be used to shift from description to intervention, or from objects of analysis to flows and layers of meaning through analysis.
 This is particularly useful for PhD students to learn how alternative approaches can satisfy criteria for rigor and quality across many disciplines.
-The anticipated dates of this conference are November 21-25.

 Skagen Conference 2015

 In 2015, the Skagen Conference focused on innovative theories and methods for disseminating or sharing academic knowledge beyond the typical academic writing genre.
 Guest Professor Katrin Tiidenberg (Estonia) facilitated workshops wherein participants could explore short form writing for social media, or creative and fictional writing in short or long form.
 Participants considered conceptual and practical frameworks for justifying this type of work and discussed strategies for articulating the credibility of such knowledge production practices to various stakeholders.

 Skagen Conference 2014